-Parameter/notation/units Description and use Outline Ground Measurement Method CRD-PAR-18 SMEC Velocity Stability (δV - μm/s/rt(Hz) This is not a direct calibration parameter but rather verification that the FTS is capable of achieving the required sensitivity and minimum resolution.
-In one test a laser line is focussed onto one of the spectrometer pixels and the SMEC is scanned over its full range of movement.
-Several wavelength lines are required to cover the range of the two spectrometer channels.
-The laser must be stable enough that the velocity instability can be distinguished from any source instability.
-A second test that will determine stability of the velocity is to measure the interferogram of a black body source placed in the sky port of the FTS that completely fills the spectrometer FOV (either external black body or the shutter).
-In this test the spectrometer calibrator is set to zero output.
-CRD-PAR-19 Spectrometer Calibrator Equivalent Power (SCR - W per step) Calibration between the operating set point of the spectrometer internal calibrators and the flux entering the aperture of the instrument.
-This is used to absolutely calibrate the measured spectra in flight.
-In order to absolutely calibrate the equivalent flux from the calibrator output a blackbody can be placed in the sky port of the FTS.
-The SMEC is scanned over a short range about the ZPD.
-Each of the spectrometer calibrators is stepped over its full range of operating points.
-When the spectrum is nulled the input power from the calibrator and external source are matched.
-This test can be repeated for different temperatures of the external blackbody and different mirror scan velocities.
+Parameter/notation/units Description and use Outline Ground Measurement

+Method

+CRD-PAR-18 This is not a direct calibration In one test a laser line is

+SMEC Velocity Stability parameter but rather verification focussed onto one of the

+$(\delta V - \mu m/s/rt(Hz))$ that the FTS is capable of spectrometer pixels and the

+achieving the required SMEC is scanned over its full

+sensitivity and minimum range of movement.
+Several

+resolution. wavelength lines are required to

+cover the range of the two

+spectrometer channels.
+The

+laser must be stable enough that

+the velocity instability can be

+distinguished from any source

+instability.

+A second test that will determine

+stability of the velocity is to

+measure the interferogram of a

+black body source placed in the

+sky port of the FTS that

+completely fills the spectrometer

+FOV (either external black body

+or the shutter).
+In this test the

+spectrometer calibrator is set to

+zero output.

+CRD-PAR-19 Calibration between the In order to absolutely calibrate

+Spectrometer Calibrator operating set point of the the equivalent flux from the

+Equivalent Power spectrometer internal calibrators calibrator output a blackbody

+(SCR - w per step) and the flux entering the the ETS.
+The SMEC is seemed

+aperture of the instrument.
+This over a short range shout the

+the massured spectra in flight 7PD Each of the spectrometer

+the measured spectra in flight.
+ZFD.
+Each of the spectrometer

+full range of operating points

+When the spectrum is pulled the

+input power from the calibrator

+and external source are matched

+This test can be repeated for

+different temperatures of the

+external blackbody and different

+mirror scan velocities

+external blackbody and different mirror scan velocities.